pngme/sample-android-app-react-native/README.md

 go(args)  // permission flow runs
 ```

-See the code snippets in the below documentation on the example app
+See the code snippets in the below documentation of the sample app
 for implementations where you might consider using this method to control the Permission Dialog Flow.

 ### `isPermissionGranted()`